These baked Cheeseburger Sliders with Hawaiian Rolls are made with

 Serving suggestions

-These Cheeseburger sliders with Hawaiian rolls are great fresh out of the oven, with plenty of Burger Sauce.
-They go great with a side of french fries, or as part of any appetizer spread.
+Weeknight Dinner.
+These Cheeseburger sliders with Hawaiian rolls go great with a side of french fries, or potato salad for a quick dinner for the family.

 Frequently Asked Questions

-Can these sliders be made ahead of time?
+Can I make cheeseburger sliders with Hawaiian rolls ahead of time?

 If you want to prep these sliders for a party in advance, you can assemble them, then tightly wrap and refrigerate until ready to bake a few hours ahead.
 Just set them out for about 10-15 minutes while the oven preheats, and uncover before baking.